 Morse Runner vs Other Morse Code Games

 Most Morse code game apps take one of two approaches: flashcard-style (signal plays, pick the letter from options) or typing games (type the letter you hear before time runs out).
-Both are useful.
-Neither replicates the specific pressure of the runner format.
+Both are useful — Signal Storm on this site is the flashcard style done with real stakes — but neither replicates the specific pressure of the runner format.

 The runner format adds two elements missing from other approaches: the cost of errors compounds (missing one block affects the level outcome, not just one question score) and the signals arrive at a pace the player cannot control.
 Both of these mirror actual on-air conditions more closely than paced flashcard formats.